Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 Enforcement Authority for Minors

-The bill would also give law enforcement officers additional authority in cases involving minors.
+The law gives law enforcement officers additional authority in cases involving minors.

 If a rider under 18 commits a violation, a peace officer may temporarily hold the electric mobility device and release it only to a parent or guardian.